Jumping The Broom Ceremony

 Why not have 2 of your guests in charge of laying the Broom during the ceremony.

-There are other Symbolic Rituals to choose from to include in your ceremony if Jumping the Broom isn’t for you, you can find them on the Symbolic Rituals page.
+There are other Symbolic Rituals to choose from to include in your ceremony if Jumping the Broom isn’t for you.

 If you’d like help finding the right Ritual for your ceremony please get in touch.